How to write meaningful staff shout-outs

 Don’t forget how strong employee advocacy can be.

-There’s a popular saying that goes something like “People don’t quit a job, they quit a boss” …which to be fair is supported by many studies, citing poor management as the main reason an individual leaves a company.
-However, this blinkered focus on relationships with management can lead organisations to forget other factors.
+There’s a popular saying that goes something like “people don’t leave bad jobs, they leave bad managers” – which to be fair is supported by many studies, citing poor management as the main reason an individual leaves a company.

-A Randstad study shows that 27% of employees leave their jobs because of lack of recognition.
+A Randstad study shows that 27% of employees leave their jobs because of lack of recognition!

 Studies show that de-motivated employees average 2.17 sick days per month, while engaged employees only take 1.25 sick days per month.